USA and the UK

 What are the Fees for an IR1 Visa Application?

 The applicant will need to take into consideration a number of fees when they complete an IR1 Visa application.
-Also, the fees are likely to vary depending on the country from which the application is made.
+The fees are likely to vary depending on the country from which the application is made.

 - Form DS-260 for visa application (Currently $325)